Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (sum-all-primes.js)

 This one was probably the hardest for me yet.
 I had to look up a lot of help for this.
-In creating my solution; I found ways to tell if a number was prime, another round-about way to see if a number was prime, however, I could not figure out a reliable way to generate prime numbers without having duplicate numbers appear seamingly randomly.
+In creating my solution; I found ways to tell if a number was prime, another round-about way to see if a number was prime, however, I could not figure out a reliable way to generate prime numbers without having duplicate numbers appear seemingly randomly.
 I found out about the <em>Sieve of Eratosthenes</em> and from there had to study how people where using it in javascript to generate prime numbers.

 After I generated prime numbers from 2 up to the passed number or lower, I then used the `reduce()` method to add up all the prime numbers, which were stored in an array, and returned that value.